Skin cancer types: Basal cell carcinoma diagnosis and treatment

 How dermatologists treat basal cell carcinoma

-When possible, BCC is treated with a procedure called “surgical removal.”
-If you have an early BCC, this can often be performed in your dermatologist’s office while you remain awake.
-The following explains the types of surgical removal used to treat BCC, along with other treatment options.
+When possible, basal cell carcinoma is treated with a procedure called “surgical removal.”
+If you have an early basal cell carcinoma, this can often be performed in your dermatologist’s office while you remain awake.
+The following explains the types of surgical removal used to treat basal cell carcinoma, along with other treatment options.

-Surgical removal: Three types of surgical removal are used to treat BCC.
-The type of surgical removal you receive depends largely on the type of BCC you have, where it’s located, and how deeply it goes.
+Surgical removal: Three types of surgical removal are used to treat basal cell carcinoma.
+The type of surgical removal you receive depends largely on the type of basal cell carcinoma you have, where it’s located, and how deeply it goes.

 Here’s what involved with each type of surgical removal: